brucejaya/payment-splitter/README.md

 1.2.2 `ClaimsValidator.sol` evaluates and verifies the veracity of claims attached to an identity account.
 If a token transfer requires a claim signed by a trusted verifier the ClaimsValidator references ClaimVerifiersRegistry.

-1.3.0 [`subdomain`](https://github.com/blit-man/hypersurface-forge/src/Hyperbase/subdomain) is currently empty but will be responsible for registering new ENS subdomains to an account e.g. "john.hype.surf", "acme.hype.surf".
-Currently looking for an adequate third-party library that interfaces with ENS.
+1.3.0 [`sudomain`](https://github.com/blit-man/hypersurface-forge/src/Hyperbase/sudomain) is currently empty but will be responsible for registering new  subdomains to an account.
+Currently assesing the relative merits of ENS vs the newer ERC-4834 standard.

 ### 2.0.0 Hypershare is the home of all things **equity** related.